jabrena/liverobots/README.md

 #### Introduction ####

 Lejla Banjanovic-Mehmedovic from University of Tuzla wrote the paper "BEETLE-INSPIRED BEHAVIOR OF MOBILE ROBOT WITH A FINITE STATE MACHINE DESIGN" (See reference section).
-This work describes a Physical platform to emulate a real Beetle.
+This work describes a robot to emulate a real Beetle.
 To model the behaviours, the student used a FSM.

 ![ScreenShot](https://raw.github.com/jabrena/liverobots/master/docs/ideas/BEETLE-INSPIRED-BEHAVIOR-MODEL.png)